shseah601/wsl2-development-guide/flutter-installation.md

 flutter doctor
 ```

-If you doing fresh install, you will need to configure Android Studio based on `flutter` command.
+If we are doing fresh install, we will need to configure Android Studio based on `flutter` command.
 Next step is to install Android Studio.

 ## Android Studio Installation